 California also has specific dog leash rules to prevent dog attacks from occurring.
-Unfortunately, many dog owners have a soft spot when it comes to their pets.
-Even with evidence that their beloved companion is dangerous, they will continue to bring their dog around strangers and children because they don’t believe it will bite or attack.What are Your Legal Rights?
+Unfortunately, many dog owners have a soft spot for their pets.
+Even with evidence that their beloved companion is dangerous, they will continue to bring their dog around strangers and children because they don't believe it will bite or attack.What Are Your Legal Rights?

-Being bitten by a dog is a terrifying situation and can be challenging to determine if the dog owner is responsible for any damages you sustained.
-If you were bitten by a dog, it might be helpful to know that you may be entitled to receive compensation for losses and damages including:
+Being bitten by a dog is a terrifying situation, and it can be challenging to determine if the dog owner is responsible for any damages you sustained.
+If you were bitten by a dog, it might be helpful to know that you may be entitled to receive compensation for losses and injuries, including:

 - Long-term care for those left with permanent disabilities

 - Loss of enjoyment and quality of life